bagaag/meep-guide/README.md

 3. Communicating with Other Players
 ------------------------------------

-There's a steady chat stream going on 24/7 at Meepcraft.
-MeepCraft is strict about no swearing, no drug references, no CAPS, and no spamming (saying anything 2+ times in a row).
+There's a steady chat stream going on 24/7 at MeepCraft.
+The ever-present moderators are strict about no swearing, no drug references, no CAPS, and no spamming (saying anything 2+ times in a row).
 Violate these and you'll get booted fast.

 Chat is scoped to your location as follows: